 - seeks appropriate medical advice

 The issue escalates into fitness to practise when a student doesn't demonstrate insight into their condition, or compromises patient safety by not following medical advice.

 Part of showing insight into their condition is the student being open and honest with their medical school, and seeking appropriate support / medical advice.
 This is also outlined in the guidance under the key areas of professionalism concern in Achieving good medical practice, showing reasons for impaired fitness to practise in medical students (under 'Health concerns and insight or management of these').

 The main thing for students to do is to share information with their medical school and see what support they can access.
-We and medical schools understand that students may go through difficult periods with physical or mental health issues during their time at university.
-Everyone's aim is for the students to excel in their studies, and the medical school / university has a lot of support systems in place to help students as much as possible, whatever the issue they are facing.
+We and medical schools understand that students may go through difficult periods with physical or mental health conditions during their time at university.
+Everyone's aim is for the students to excel in their studies, and the medical school / university has a lot of support systems in place to help students as much as possible, whatever they are facing.
 These include personal tutors, student health services, occupational health, student advice centre, confidential counselling etc.

 Fitness to study

-On a separate note, when a student has a medical problem, it's important for medical schools to consider their fitness to study - whether they are well enough to participate and engage in their programme.
+On a separate note, when a student has a medical condition, it's important for medical schools to consider their fitness to study - whether they are well enough to participate and engage in their programme.
 The Higher Education Occupational Physicians group publishes fitness to train standards for medical students on its website.

 Removing a student from the course on health grounds

 In exceptional circumstances, medical schools can remove students from the course if they if they consistently fail to manage their health condition, have a lack of insight into the impact their health has on others, or consistently fail to follow the advice of their treating physician.
 It is important to note that in this case it is not the health condition that leads to exclusion but rather the student's behaviour in relation to their health condition that would lead to exclusion.